 Prior to my job as appointment-attender and procedure-getter, I was a regular freelancer for the Boston Globe.
-I took time off for treatment, but as soon as I was done with radiation, I had to work to pay the mountain of debt that had accrued during treatment… because as a young’in with cancer, that’s what happens.
-I highly recommend you visit the SAMFund if you’re struggling with the same issue.
-They can help you out.
+I took time off for treatment, but as soon as I was done with radiation, I returned to work.

 Things I looooove to do are yoga, drink coffee, hang out with people, read, hike and backpack.
 I am a comedy enthusiast and think It’s Always Sunny in Philadelphia, Parks and Recreation, and Sasha Baron Cohen are brilliant gifts from God.
 I also loooooooove to listen to public radio which is probably the nerdiest thing I could possibly write but it’s true.
 Tom Ashbrook is my secret boyfriend and I bow down to Terry Gross.
 This American Life beats out all programming– radio AND tv– as my favorite show ever.